-In this equation, the cavity volume growth rate $\dot{V}$ depends on several variables and parameters such as strain rate, stresses at the grain boundary, diffusion in the material and creep exponent.
-The evolution rate of the cavity spacing $\dot{b}$ is linked to the nucleation activity.
+In this equation, the cavity volume growth rate \dot{V} depends on several variables and parameters such as strain rates, stresses at the grain boundary, diffusion in the material and creep exponent.
+The evolution rate of the cavity spacing \dot{b} is linked to the nucleation activity.

 The coalescence takes place when cavities are sufficiently close to each other to collapse.
 At this moment, the crack begins to propagate and the interface elements are no more in contact.
-For Onck [5], the parameter used to define the coalescence activation is the ratio a/b with a and b defined on Figure 2a..
+The parameter used to define the coalescence activation is the ratio a/b with a and b defined on (Figure 7).
 We call it a damage variable in our model.
-When this ratio reaches the value 0.7, coalescence is triggered and crack appears.
+When this ratio reaches a critical value, coalescence is triggered and crack appears.